eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 tags: [Local Bumps, CHOUMIN, ski hills, Japan, Okunakayama Kogen, skiing, Iwate Prefecture, snow sports, tree runs, back-country skiing, powder skiing, mountain spots, Okunakayama Kogen Onsen, Yuki Akari, gelato shop]
 image: okunakayama-6.jpeg
 ---

-## <center>Local Bumps</center>

-**CHOUMIN** is a series where Stray Lines will take a look into the smaller ski hills scattered around Japan.
-Choumin (町民) is roughly translates to citizen or local.
-With the idea of local people in mind, we hope to give you a little insight into the smaller places that often get overlooked as foreigners come to Japan to ski.
-While the bigger mountains do have their own appeal, the local hills often have an atmosphere that is hard to replicate anywhere else.
-Come along as we explore these little nuggets of gold.

 ***

 ## <center>Okunakayama Kogen</center>